Diagnosing lung cancer

 Bronchoscopy and biopsy

 During a bronchoscopy, a thin tube called a bronchoscope is used to examine your lungs and take a sample of cells (biopsy).
-The bronchoscope is passed through either your mouth or nose, down through your throat and into the airways of your lungs.
+The bronchoscope is passed through your mouth or nose, down your throat and into the airways of your lungs.

 Percutaneous needle biopsy